r3vskd/go_api/README.md

 - Concurrency: Concurrency is about dealing with lots of things at once.

 # Common packages i Golang:

 - fmt: For formatted I/O operations.
 - sync: Provides synchronization primitives, such as WaitGroup.
 - time: For time-related functions, used here to simulate work with time.Sleep.

+# What is defer for?

+Defer statement defers the execution of a function until the surrounding function returns.
+The deferred call's arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.

 # Running the AP
 ``` go run main.go ```